-Problem \eqref{A.1} is actually a search over all possible values of the channel uncertainties to find the worst-case.
+Problem \eqref{A.1} represents a search over all possible values of the channel uncertainties to find the worst-case.
 On the other hand, based on what we inferred earlier from \eqref{P3-b} and \eqref{P3-c}, the goal is to minimize $R_{c,j}^{\mathrm{UER}}$ by minimizing its ceiling rate $\alpha_{c,j}$.
-Given this fact, and with the aim of linearizing \eqref{P3-c}, after substituting the definition of $R_{c,j}^{\mathrm{UER}}$ and using some variable transformations, the two extra auxiliary constraints become
+Given this fact, and with the aim of linearizing \eqref{P3-c}, after exploiting the definition of $R_{c,j}^{\mathrm{UER}}$ and using some variable transformations, the pair of extra auxiliary constraints becomes

 The non-convexity of \eqref{A.2} is revealed by inserting the definition of $\gamma_{c,j}^{\mathrm{UER}}$ as well as utilizing the auxiliary variables introduced in Proposition 1.
-The non-convexity of \eqref{A.3} results from the term $2^{\alpha_{c,j}}$, and the non-convex factor is replaced at the $i$-th iteration by its first order Taylor expansion of $2^{\alpha_{c,j}}$ based on the operator $\Gamma^{[i]}(\alpha_{c,j})$.
+The non-convexity of \eqref{A.3} results from the term $2^{\alpha_{c,j}}$, and the non-convex factor is replaced at the $i$-th iteration using a first order Taylor expansion of $2^{\alpha_{c,j}}$ based on the operator $\Gamma^{[i]}(\alpha_{c,j})$.
 On the other hand, the problem \eqref{A.2} can be recast as follows after some trivial manipulations: